 In this article, we’re going to look at the best house rental sites in Toronto.

 Apartment rentals in Toronto are a lot easier to find when you know where to look.
-While Craigslist and Kijiji should be on every renter’s list, there are other good options to.
+While Craigslist and Kijiji should be on every renter’s list, there are other good options too.

 The intuitive map-based design helps when your apartment search is neighbourhood-driven.
-Similar to View It, this site allows you to filter by the number of rooms, price, and type of accommodation.
+Similar to View It, this site allows you to filter by the number of rooms, price, and accommodation type.